Bernard Bierman: Biography

-Some of his best known songs of this period are "Midnight Masquerade", recorded 11 different times by various artists, reaching #3 in the USA on The Hit Parade music charts; "Vanity", recorded twice by jazz vocalist Sarah Vaughan, reaching #2 on The Hit Parade was also recorded by vocalist Hadda Brooks and saxophonist Jimmy Heath.
+Some of his best known songs of this period are "Midnight Masquerade", recorded 11 different times by various artists, reaching No. 3 in the US on Hit parade music chart; "Vanity", recorded twice by jazz vocalist Sarah Vaughan, reaching No. 2 on Hit parade was also recorded by vocalist Hadda Brooks and saxophonist Jimmy Heath.
 Other hits were "My Cousin Louella" recorded by Frank Sinatra and "Forgiving You" recorded by Sammy Kaye Orchestra in 1947 and by Billy Eckstine for Decca Records in 1951.

 He left his position as staff writer in 1952 due to the death of a relative to lead an existing family business as head of the Painting and Decorating Contractors of America.
 He returned to music in 1989 when a song he co-wrote with Jack Manus and Guy Wood recorded by Guy Lombardo with Xavier Cugat was featured in the theatrical release of the Woody Allen film Crimes and Misdemeanors.
 The tune was incorrectly licensed and miscredited resulting in mistaken violation of the songwriters' copyrights.
 Although it resulted in a winning settlement for the writers, the song was later replaced by another when the film was released on video.